TBlank72/ptu/hexo-blog/source/_posts/Personal-Training-Career-Trends-2016-and-Beyond.md

 ![indeed.com job trends graph - percentage growth since 2012](https://googledrive.com/host/0B_wpLFZ54MdKR3BNSHBHYlAwMHM/pt-job-trend-graph.jpg)

 Keep in mind, the graph above is a relative comparison, not absolute.
 Still, it shows that fitness jobs are increasing faster compared to the others.
 Actually, the other markets are losing jobs.
-Another thing to notice is that group exercise jobs are falling along with the others in the comparison, so tell your groupX instructors to get a PT cert as back-up insurance policy if they're relying on the income.
+Another thing to notice is that group exercise jobs are falling along with the others in the comparison, so tell your groupX instructors to get a PT cert a as back-up insurance policy if they're relying on the income.

 ## Personal Training Job Security